aubreyrjones/lemon-py/README.md

   GraphViz or any other external library, doing all its processing as raw text.
 GraphViz is only needed to interpret the output.

-The parse tree is represented by a module-defined class implemented in C++, with name `ParseNode`.
-You can use the usual `help` and `dir` functions to explore it.
+The parse tree is represented by an extension class named `ParseNode`.
+This class is implemented separately by each generated parser module, and the functions above are only meant to work on `ParseNode` instances created by `parse()` in the same module.

 Overall, this object is not a good candidate for first-class data type in a Python application: the object is a "value", more similar to a